For Individuals & Patients

 • Do you wonder how your family will get access to your health information if you get sick?

-Interested in why the user-friendly Notebook for Wellbeing & Health Care decreases confusion and is recommended by patients themselves?
+Interested in why the user-friendly Notebook for Wellbeing & Health Care decreases confusion and is recommended by patients themselves?• Do you get overwhelmed when patients have several interacting problems or topics of concern?

 • Is there confusion in your health care team about what needs to be done by whom?